-The Department of Speech and Hearing Sciences balances classroom learning with real-world application.
-You’ll learn about communication skills through introductory courses in:
+The Department of Audiology and Speech-Language Pathology balances classroom learning with real-world application.
+You'll learn about communication skills through introductory courses in:

 Advanced courses focus on diagnosing and treating specific hearing, speech and language disorders.
 These courses also serve as prerequisites for graduate study.

 Our faculty members are recognized researchers and practitioners as well as members of professional organizations in the field.
 They've published numerous articles in respected journals and conducted research on: